ChristianWaechter/MAID/README.md

-# MAID
+# Mass Analogue Image Digitizer
-Mass Analogue Image Digitizer - A fully custom made and open platform for mass digitizing of images like Super8, negative/slide photos etc
+A fully custom made and open platform for mass digitizing of images like Super8, negative/slide photos etc

 Currently work in progress and more of a brainstorming platform